cheshire-cat-ai/docs/mkdocs/faq.md

 The admin page is an administration/debugging panel.
 The only use case is to provide a more convinient way to interact with the cat...

-We provide a [widget](https://github.com/cheshire-cat-ai/widget-vue) to connect the cat to your product!
+We provide a [widget](https://github.com/cheshire-cat-ai/widget-vue) to connect the Cat to your product.

 You are free to modify the admin to adapt it on your product **however** you will need to respect the GPL3, meaning you are free to fork and go on your own, but you are forced to open source changes.